sadsoap/cse15l-lab-reports/LabReport3.md

 technical/biomed/1471-2180-2-20.txt

 ```
 This option sets a cap for the number of matched lines printed, up to the amount designated by the user.
 This would be incredibly useful for files with a lot of text and are sorted or ranked in some way.
-For example, if you were looking at a file containing the rankings of every participant at a gynastics meet, but you only want to list the top ten gymnasts with the last name "Smith", you could use `grep -m 10 "Smith" <file name>`.
+For example, if you were looking at a file containing the rankings of every participant at a gynastics meet, but you only want to list the top ten gymnasts with the last name "Smith", you could use `grep -m10 "Smith" <file name>`.

 * `-c, --count`
 ```